 Action 2: The Supplemental Activities Promoting Student Engagement action was implemented as planned, with some adjustments as explained below.
-Action 2 supported the overall implementation of the goal by contracting with Fresno County Superintendent of Schools for supplemental support staff to implement Visual and Performing Arts, including Family Art Night, and associated materials and supplies.
+Action 2 supported the overall implementation of the goal by contracting with Fresno County Superintendent of Schools for supplemental support staff to implement Visual and Performing Arts, including; Family Literacy Night, Family Art/STEM Night, and associated materials and supplies.
 Supplemental LEA staff provided sports and music programs; and materials and supplies were provided.
-The VAPA support staff provided engaging activities that were utilized in classrooms during school hours, and at a Family Art Night after school hours.
+The VAPA support staff provided engaging activities that were utilized in classrooms during school hours, and at a Family Art/STEM Night after school hours.
 These activities promoted engagement and involvement of both students and parents to improve school connectedness and climate for our low-income students and families.

 Action 3: The Behavior Intervention, Positive School Climate and Culture action was implemented as planned, with some adjustments as explained below.
 Action 3 supported the overall implementation of the goal by providing positive behavior and attendance incentives through the Positive Behavior Intervention Support (PBIS) program; and by providing co-curricular and extra-curricular activities in support of the PBIS program.
-The district believes that, due to the COVID-19 pandemic and distance learning, the 2020-2021 suspension rate was artificially low.
-High-interest activities including trips, clubs, and district-wide events were resumed at the end of the 2021-2022 school year and are to continue in the effort to reduce suspension rates noted in the 2019-20 data.
+The district believes that, due to the COVID-19 post-pandemic effects the suspension rate will be slightly high.
+High-interest activities including educational field trips, clubs, and district-wide events resumed at the beginning of this 2022-2023 school year and are to continue in the effort to reduce suspension rates noted in the ca dashboard 2021-22 data.

 Action 4: The Clean Safe School and Facilities in Good Repair action was implemented as planned, with some adjustments as explained below.
-Action 4 supported the overall implementation of the goal by providing a clean and safe school by maintaining the playground in good repair; providing noontime supervision to improve cafeteria/safety; adding part-time custodial staff to ensure COVID 19 sanitation and cleanliness of restrooms and other facilities, and to assist with operational services.
+Action 4 supported the overall implementation of the goal by providing a clean and safe school by maintaining the playground in good repair; providing noontime supervision to improve cafeteria/safety; adding part-time custodial staff to ensure the COVID 19 post-pandemic sanitation and cleanliness of restrooms and other facilities, and to assist with operational services throughout the day.

 Action 5: The Learning Environment, and Improved Facilities action was implemented as planned, with some adjustments as explained below.
 Action 5 supported the overall implementation of the goal by providing and purchasing, updating, or replacing playground equipment and supplies to provide an engaging learning environment for low income students that motivated attendance in school and in extracurricular activities.
-This action addressed increasing attendance and decreasing Chronic Absenteeism of Low Income students.

 Action 6: The School Climate and Extra Curricular Activities action was implemented as planned, with some adjustments as explained below.
 Action 6 supported the overall implementation of the goal by providing transportation to promote the participation and school connectedness for our low income students, who lack access to learning experiences in extracurricular activities or educational-enrichment field trips.
+Students TK-8 attended a variety of extra curricular field trips this year.

 Action 7: The Transportation action was implemented as planned, with some adjustments as explained below.
-Action 7 supported the overall implementation of the goal by providing daily transportation to all students including our low income student population to travel to and from school safely, to ensure attendance, and engage in school related events.
+Action 7 supported the overall implementation of the goal by providing daily Home-To-School transportation to all students including our low income student population to travel to and from school safely, to ensure attendance, and engage in school related events including the 3-week summer school.